 Capital City 1630—1720, floor 1

 But oh dear, the city is stricken by the plague.
 Best hurry along to Pharmacy Markattan and see if you can find a remedy!
-An option might be to visit the noisy tavern Källarstugan and forget the miserable times altogether in Bellman’s company.
+An option might be to visit the noisy tavern Källarstugan and forget the miserable times altogether in songwriter Bellman’s company.

 Updated